1What is Value Added Tax (VAT), and how does it work?

 Self-billed Tax Invoices may be issued by the Customer on behalf of a Supplier in respect of a Taxable Supply made to the Customer, provided that a prior agreement between the Supplier and the Customer has been made to this effect.
 Such agreement must confirm a procedure for the acceptance of each Invoice by the Supplier of the Goods or Services, and include an undertaking by the Supplier not to issue Tax Invoices in respect of those Supplies.

-51What is GAZT policy regarding online document archiving?
-What are GAZT categories of documents and it's prescribed archived time?
+51What is GAZT's policy regarding online document archiving?
+What are GAZT categories of

 The invoices, books, records and accounting documents required to be maintained by a Person in accordance with the Agreement must be kept for a minimum period of six (6) years from the end of the Tax Period to which they relate.
 Records with respect to Capital Assets must be kept for a minimum of the Adjustment Period for these Capital Assets prescribed in article 50 of these Regulations, plus five (5) years, from the date those Capital Assets are acquired by the Person.
 Records must be kept in the Kingdom either physically or through an access to the relevant server where these records are stored.
 In cases where the Taxable Person opts to store the records electronically, the following conditions must be met: 1.
 The computer system or server must be physically located in the Kingdom.
 A Taxable Person who has a fixed establishment in the Kingdom may have its central computer outside of the Kingdom, provided it has with a terminal at the subsidiary in the Kingdom through which all data and entries regarding the account of the fixed establishment in the Kingdom can be accessed.
 2. Data entered into the computer system must be in Arabic and must be an identical copy of said books.
 3. Original supporting documents for all entries in accounting books must be kept locally 4.
 Final accounts and balance sheet may be generated directly by computer.
 In the case of using a conventional accounting method with computer assistance for some account items, all settlement entries must be provided in Arabic.
 5. The Taxable Person must document computer data entry and processing system of accounting entries for reference, when needed.
 6. The Taxable Person must have necessary security measures and adequate controls, which can be reviewed and examined, to prevent tampering 7.
 The Authority may review electronically the systems and programs applied by the Taxable Person to prepare its computerized accounts.